 When do I get paid?
-Or, where can I find the GTA and Fellow appointment dates and pay schedule for the 2015-16 academic year?
+Or, where can I find the GTA and Fellow appointment dates and pay schedule?

 Generally speaking, pay day is the last business day of each month.
-Graduate associates and fellows appointed for Autumn Semester 2015 will receive their first paycheck at the end of August.
+Graduate associates and fellows appointed for autumn semester will receive their first paycheck at the end of August.
 GAs on a nine-month appointment will receive one-half a month’s paycheck in August and one-half in May.

-The Graduate School has outlined the appointment dates and pay schedule [pdf] for GTAs and Fellows.
+The Graduate School has outlined the appointment dates for Graduate Associates.

 Where can I find more information about my fellowship award?

 The Graduate School provides details regarding the various fellowship awards available to graduate students

 I'm a brand-new first year student (or a student in my second year, when my fellowship reverts to a GTA), and Buckeyelink says that I owe some random amount of money.
 Am I going to have to pay that money, or will it be automatically deducted at some point?

 In order for the fees to be deducted, sign and turn in your GTA appointment document by the deadline provided.
 Your account will reflect the graduate fee authorization (taking your balance down) the moment that your appointment is entered into the HR system.
 Within 24 hours after that, your account will reflect a small balance for other charges/fees; at the same time, it will reflect the words “pending payroll deduction” with the total amount that offsets the small balance for other charges/fees.
 (If you have not seen an update in the balance on your account by the second week of August, please contact Wayne Lovely (.9) )

 Where can I find more information about stipends by term?